itspladd/tinyapp/README.md

 ## Final Product

-### Users can create and view their short URLs, with handy buttons to launch the URL, edit it, or delete it.
+### Users can create and view their short URLs, with handy buttons to launch, edit, or delete each one.

 !["Screenshot of a user's list of short URLs"](https://github.com/itspladd/tinyapp/blob/main/docs/urls_page.png) *Should you visit these websites?
 Yes.*